PC talk system recommendations blog Facebook YouTube articles and guides links bio

 The power supply unit, or PSU, is basically the heart of your system.
 It controls where the power goes and how much is sent.

 Something new to watch for is compatibility with the new 16-pin power connectors for the newest graphics card.
 These should be recent enough to have the correct cables included.
+Things to watch for are "ATX 3.1" and "PCIe 5.1".

-Lifespan: About 4 years.
+Lifespan: About 6 years.
 I recommend changing every 3 years or as needed.

 Recommendations: